MarvinKatapult/cstring/README.md

 # The Idea
-CString is a String implementation for C. (Yes it's a skillissue but I find strings in C painful)
+CString is a String implementation for C.

 # Getting Started
 Just use the cstring.h and cstring.c in your project.</br>